luanmds/kafka-dotnet-study/README.md

-# Study about Apache Kafka
+# Study about Apache Kafka and Dotnet

-This repository contains any projects test using Apache Kafka Topics.
+This repository contains any sample projects to integration between .Net and Apache Kafka.

 ## Before running a Sample Project